-- Deterioration in the overall gearing (>0.60x) and/or debt coverage indicators- total debt to gross cash accruals (TD/GCA) (>3x) and interest coverage (<10) on a sustained basis. - Any sharp deviation in envisaged sales volumes or contribution having a significant bearing on the company's performance. - Any regulatory change having the potential to materially impact the company's performance.
+- Significant debt-laden acquisition leading to deterioration in the overall gearing ratio (>0.60x) and/or debt coverage indicators total debt to gross cash accruals (TD/GCA) (>3x) and interest coverage (<10) on a sustained basis. - Any sharp deviation in the envisaged sales volumes or contribution having a significant bearing on the company's performance. - Any regulatory change having the potential to materially impact the company's performance. - Any sharp cost or time over-run in the projects under implantation having a bearing on the financial risk profile or liquidity profile of the company.